 Governments may choose to exploit nationalism for domestic political purposes, but they also run the risk of being unable to control the genie that they have released.
 Nationalist rhetoric is mutually reinforcing, which makes countries less likely to back down than in the past.
 The increasing power that the Internet and social media provide to the populace, largely outside of government control, add elements of unpredictability to future clashes.

-In case of armed conflict between China and the Philippines or between China and Japan, either by intention or as a result of an accidental incident at sea, the U.S. could be required to exercise its treaty commitments.61 Escalation of a direct U.S.–China incident is itself not unthinkable.
+In case of armed conflict between China and the Philippines or between China and Japan, either by intention or as a result of an accidental incident at sea, the U.S. could be required to exercise its treaty commitments.84 Escalation of a direct U.S.–China incident is likewise not unthinkable.
 Keeping an inadvertent incident from escalating into a broader military confrontation would be difficult.
 This is particularly true in the East and South China Seas, where naval as well as civilian law enforcement vessels from both China and the U.S. operate in what the U.S. considers to be international waters.

 Summary: In both the air and maritime domains, China is ever more capable of challenging American dominance and disrupting the freedom of the commons that benefits the entire region.
 Both territorial disputes related to what the U.S. and its allies consider the commons and accidental incidents could draw the U.S. into conflict.
-China likely does not intend to engage in armed conflict with its neighbors, particularly American treaty allies, or with the U.S. itself.
+China probably does not intend to engage in armed conflict with its neighbors, particularly American treaty allies, or with the U.S. itself.
 However, it will continue to press its territorial claims at sea in ways that, even if inadvertent, cause incidents that could escalate into broader conflict.

 Space.
 One of the key force multipliers for the United States is its extensive array of space-based assets.
 Through its various satellite constellations, the U.S. military can track opponents, coordinate friendly forces, engage in precision strikes against enemy forces, and conduct battle-damage assessments so that its munitions are expended efficiently.

-The American military is more reliant than many others on space-based systems because it is also an expeditionary military (i.e., its wars are conducted far distant from the homeland).
+The American military is more reliant than many others on space-based systems because it is also an expeditionary military (meaning that its wars are conducted far distant from the homeland).
 Consequently, it requires global rather than regional reconnaissance, communications and data transmission, and meteorological information and support.
 At this point, only space-based systems can provide this sort of information on a real-time basis.
 The U.S. can leverage space in ways that no other country can, and this is a major advantage, but this heavy reliance on space systems is also a key American vulnerability.

-China fields an array of space capabilities, including its own navigation and timing satellites, the Beidou/Compass system, and has claimed a capacity to refuel satellites.63 It has three satellite launch centers, and a fourth is under construction.
+China fields an array of space capabilities, including its own navigation and timing satellites, the Beidou/Compass system, and has claimed a capacity to refuel satellites.86 It has three satellite launch centers, and a fourth is under construction.
 China’s interest in space dominance includes not only accessing space, but also denying opponents the ability to do the same.
 As one Chinese assessment notes, space capabilities provided 70 percent of battlefield communications, over 80 percent of battlefield reconnaissance and surveillance, and 100 percent of meteorological information for American operations in Kosovo.
 Moreover, 98 percent of precision munitions relied on space for guidance information.
-In fact, “It may be said that America’s victory in the Kosovo War could not be achieved without fully exploiting space.”64
+In fact, “It may be said that America’s victory in the Kosovo War could not [have been] achieved without fully exploiting space.”87

 Soft-kill attacks need not come only from dedicated weapons, however.
-The case of Galaxy-15, a communications satellite owned by Intelsat Corporation, showed how a satellite could effectively disrupt communications simply by being in “switched on” mode all of the time.68 Before it was finally brought under control, it had drifted through a portion of the geosynchronous belt, forcing other satellite owners to move their assets and juggle frequencies.
+The case of Galaxy-15, a communications satellite owned by Intelsat Corporation, showed how a satellite could effectively disrupt communications simply by being in “switched on” mode all of the time.91 Before it was finally brought under control, it had drifted through a portion of the geosynchronous belt, forcing other satellite owners to move their assets and juggle frequencies.
 A deliberate such attempt by China (or any other country) could prove far harder to handle, especially if conducted in conjunction with attacks by kinetic systems or directed-energy weapons.

 China has created a single service, the PLA Strategic Support Force (PLASSF), with authority over its space, electronic warfare, and network warfare capabilities.
-In essence, this is a service that is focused on fighting in the information domain, striving to secure what the PLA terms “information dominance” for themselves while denying it to others.
+In essence, this is a service that is focused on fighting in the information domain, striving to secure what the PLA terms “information dominance” for itself while denying it to others.
 This service will probably combine electronic warfare, cyber warfare, and physical attacks against adversary space and information systems in order to deny them the ability to gather, transmit, and exploit information.